Everything you need to know about data security for GDPR

-The European Union’s General Data Protection Regulation (‘GDPR’) poses the biggest change to the regulatory landscape of data privacy.
-Coming into effect in May 2018, GDPR aims to unify data protection all across the EU and establish data privacy and protection as a fundamental right.
+The European Union’s General Data Protection Regulation (GDPR) poses the biggest change to the regulatory landscape of data privacy.
+GDPR aims to unify data protection all across the EU and establish data privacy and protection as a fundamental right.

 Penalties for non-compliance may reach up to 4% of a company’s worldwide turnover or €20M.